gbravoi/mpl_graspit/README.md

 You can create your set of contacts using the *Virtual Grasp* tool of graspit.
 1. On Graspit load *worlds/mpl_sphere.xml*
 2. go to Grasp>Virtual Contacts.
-3. Move the sphere to the point of contact, select "Mark Contact" (marked contacts should increate by one)
+3. Move the sphere to the point of contact, select "Mark Contact" (marked contacts should increase by one)
 4. Once all contacts are done click on save

 ![Alt text](readme_img/create_contacts.png?raw=true "Create Hand contacts")

+## Search for the desired grasp using grapical interface**
+1. Load yor robot and object
+    -Option 1: Load robot (File>import Robot) and object (File> Import object).
+Note: I recomend to move the robot a little after importing it.
+Otherwise the object will import in the same spot, creating collisions with the hand.
+    -Option 2: Load a world file with the object and robot included (File> Open) 2.A.
+(Option 1) Use EigenGrasp planner (Grasp> EigenGrasp Planner)
+    - Select desired settings, then init and ">" [Check manual for more details](https://graspit-simulator.github.io/build/html/grasp_planning_eg.html)
+2.B (Option 2) Move manually hand to desired grasp
+3. You can evaluate the grasp using Grasp>Quality Measure.
+Select quality, Add, Ok.
+For example epsilon =-1 is invalid grasp.
+The bigger the number the better (note epsilon<1).
+4. Save the file (.world) In there you can find informaton like the joint position of the hand during grasping, the absolute position and orientation of the hand and the objects in  Graspit coordinates.
+You can use the joint position for grasp the object.
+To use the positions of the hand and the object you will need to transform to the origin of Gazebo/Rviz

-## Getting grasping from Graspit using service written by Jennifer Buehler
+## Search for the desired grasp using service written by Jennifer Buehler
+This code implement a service that uses Graspit without the grapical interface.
+You will need to load the robot and object model, call the EigenGrasp planner, and the you will receive a list of possible grasps (*moveit_msgs/GraspPlanning*) and get the world files of the hand grasping the object.

-The wiki of this code can be found [here](https://github.com/JenniferBuehler/graspit-pkgs/wiki/grasp_planning_graspit_ros) This is a sumary of the steps shown in the example, with the only change of change the robot by the mpl_arm
+The wiki of this code can be found [here](https://github.com/JenniferBuehler/graspit-pkgs/wiki/grasp_planning_graspit_ros) Up next, a sumary of the steps to install and use the service with the mpl_arm.

 **1. Install** [Jennifer Buehler graspit-pkg](https://github.com/JenniferBuehler/graspit-pkgs/wiki/Installation).
 First you need to have the following packages: